cablelabs/Streamlined_Onboarding_Demo/docs/Raspberry_Pi_Deployment.md

 ### Initiate Network Onboarding

-See the [NetReach documentation]() for more details on creating & provisioning network credentials to devices.
 This section assumes that all initial provisioning of the access point through the NetReach controller is complete at this point.
+See the [NetReach documentation](./Ref-AP-Setup-for-NCCoE/nccoe-ap-setup.md) for details on initial provisioning of the AP's network.

 To begin network onboarding & subsequent application-level onboarding through streamlined onboarding, use the following steps: